orhun/md-tui/README.md

 ## Use as library

 It's possible to use this as a library.
 It's not well documented for that use, but the feature is there.

-There is one default feature attached, which is the whole highlighting of code blocks.
+See [examples](examples) for a simple demo.